Tuwasduliebst/hacker_news/README.md

 # hacker_news
-This is a toy project for mastering javascript, typescript, and tailwinds css.
+This is a toy project for mastering javascript, typescript, and tailwindcss.